callum-spencer/callum-spencer/README.md

 - 👋 Hi, I’m @callum-spencer
-- 🌱 I’m currently learning ...
-Kubernetes & Docker, as well as a bit of Terraform.
 - 📫 How to reach me ... https://www.linkedin.com/in/callumspencer31121994/